MistyCommunity/Documentation/src/content/docs/skills/local-skill-architecture.md

 The meta file must have the same name as the code file for the skill.

-The value for `UniqueId` should be a 128-bit GUID, and `Name` can be any value you want.
-To get up and running quickly with your own skill, you can duplicate the values we’ve provided and simply generate a new GUID for the `UniqueId` value.
+The value for `UniqueId` should be a 128-bit GUID.
+To get up and running quickly with your own skill, you can use the [Skill Runner](../../../docs/skills/tools/#misty-skill-runner) tool to automatically generate a meta file that includes a unique GUID for the `UniqueID` value.

 Note that the `WriteToLog` value is optional, and that example meta files may include additional key/value pairs that are not currently in active use and may change in the future.